Volunteer in Zambia

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

-If you are volunteering for more than three weeks, you'll have the opportunity to add on an amazing safari in Botswana where you will be staying in comfortable shared lodge rooms.
+If you’re volunteering for more than three weeks, there’s the option to add on an incredible safari in Botswana.
+For this leg of the trip, you’ll be staying in shared lodge rooms.

 This trip is designed with your safety and wellbeing in mind.
 As a result of Covid-19, many of our suppliers and partners around the world are introducing new policies and procedures surrounding health and safety in response to the Coronavirus outbreak.
 As the state of travel is evolving these new safety measures will adapt over time, and will be different for each trip.
 Here are some of the changes you may see on your trip:

 Arrival safety meetings